SJ429/Pandas/README.md

 o	Total Purchase Value

 ## Most Popular Items
-•	Identify the 5 most popular items by purchase count, then list (in a table):
+o	Identify the 5 most popular items by purchase count, then list (in a table):

 o	Item ID